yatharth1706/FormVibe/README.md

 - Choose templates to create form
 - Collect responses from the user
 - Manage your account
+- Use AI to create forms automatically

 ## Roadmap
-- AI to create form automatically
 - Members Page for collaboration
 - Integrations page
 - Customizing form sharable link